andylinx/mini-WhileDB/README.md

 ```

 ## Introduction
-Besides the basic usage of WhileDB language, we some features below:
+Besides the basic usage of WhileDB language, we have further implemented some features below:

 1. Array